grpc/grpc.io/content/en/docs/guides/deadlines.md

 The default deadline for a gRPC client is some very large number that would not be appropriate to use in any real world scenario.
-This means you should always set a realistic deadline in your clients.
+This means you should always explicitly set a realistic deadline in your clients.
 To determine the appropriate deadline you would ideally start with an educated guess based on what you know about your system (network latency, server processing time, etc.), validated by some load testing.

 If a server has gone past the deadline when processing a request, the client will give up and fail the RPC with the `DEADLINE_EXCEEDED` status.
-Note that the client giving up on a particular RPC does not automatically mean the server will stop processing the request.
-The server needs to take precautions to prevent this from happening.
+Note that the client giving up on a particular RPC does not mean that the server will stop processing the request.

 ### Deadlines on the Server

 A gRPC server might receive RPCs from a client with an unrealistically short deadline that would not give the server enough time to ever respond in time.
-This would result in the server just wasting valuable resources and in a worse case scenario, crash the server.
+This would result in the server just wasting valuable resources and in a worst case scenario, crash the server.
 To avoid situations like these, the server should always check the deadline provided in the request and stop processing a request once it knows the client has stopped waiting for the response.